Ar-Ess/RPG_Enemy_IA/README.md

 ![](live-natural-link.gif)

 ## Live Turn-based (Mario & Luigi saga)
-Mario & Luigi saga has been a revolution in the turn-based combat systems, making the enemies take live place in the fight.
-As you can see in the link below, the enemies move towards the player, involving collisions and physics, so tne player is able to dodge it also live.
+Mario & Luigi saga has been a revolution in the turn-based combat systems, making the enemies take a live place in the fight.
+As you can see in the link below, the enemies move towards the player, involving collisions and physics, so the player is able to dodge it also live.

 ![](live-turnbased-mario.gif)

 [Video for reference](https://youtu.be/rbhcpTDpm-o?t=1335)

 ## Others...
-Finally, we reaches the part where your mind has to fly in order to search new type of enemies behaviours.
-In this case, is a turn-based combat which the "enemy" just attacks if its been attacked previously, so the main mechanic of the game is to tame the enemy, not to kill them.
+Finally, we reach the part where your mind has to fly in order to search new type of enemies behaviors.
+In this case, is a turn-based combat in which the "enemy" just attacks if it's been attacked previously, so the main mechanic of the game is to tame the enemy, not to kill them.

 ![](others-dinosaur-king.gif)

 # Conclusions

-To conclude this research work, I wanted to come up with some basic rules to take care about when designing a enemy and its AI.
-That's also what I learnt from it:
+To conclude this research work, I wanted to come up with some basic rules to take care of when designing an enemy and its AI.
+That's also what I learned from it:

   - Do not copy the same enemies from other games, try to change them a little bit.
-The small effort in changing something of its behaviour is training yourself for a future you can be even more creative.
+The small effort in changing something of its behavior is training yourself for a future you can be even more creative.

   - Think as you were the player in that situation, agains who would you like to fight, how would you like to avoid its attacks?

   - Invert the structural rules.
 What if it's the enemy which has to run from you?
-What if the combat is "How to scape from this enemy" instead of "Defeating it"?
+What if the combat is "How to escape from this enemy" instead of "Defeating it"?

   - GIT GUD.
 Something that catches the player attention about one enemy is its capacity of make fun of itself, through maybe its attacks or some conversations.
 Also, will help the game be challenging, because of the distraction of the player.